TaleSpin: Comics

 A monthly comic book based on the show was published by the Disney subsidiary W. D. Publications, Inc. as part of their Disney Comics line in 1991, running for eleven issues, including a four-issue limited series called "Take Off" based on the series premiere episode Plunder & Lightning, which was published between January and April, followed by a series of seven regular issues published between June and December.
 Bobbi J.G.
 Weiss was the writer for regular issues 1–4 and 6–7, while "Take Off" was adapted from Plunder & Lightning and regular issue 5 was adapted from episode 35, "The Old Man and the Sea Duck", for both of which Weiss is credited for adaptation.

 The comic's cancellation at the end of 1991 terminated several planned stories that would have revealed pieces of background for the main characters.
 This one seems to be an exception though: issue #7, "The Long Flight Home", explored Kit's past, and how he joined up with the pirates.
 According to the letter page in #3, a planned story for the comic's annual would have explored the origin of the Iron Vulture.
 In addition, #4–7 would have letters 'answered' by the characters.
 A collected edition called Disney's Cartoon Tales featuring TaleSpin came out in 1991 (ISBN 1-56115-269-2).
 It reprints #4 and 6 from the regular comic book series.
 Subsequent comic stories were also printed in Disney Adventures from 1990 to 1995, and then re-appeared in the Summer 2006 issue of Disney Adventures Comic Zone Magazine, as well as in The Disney Afternoon comic book published by Marvel Comics.

 Although issue #8 of the monthly comic series never made it to print, the end of issue #7 included a preview for it: "Spies in Cape Suzette?!
 There are some mighty mysterious folk sniffing around Shere Khan Industries.
 When Special Agent Booker shows up to handle the problem he finds that battling foreign agents is easier than dealing with Baloo as an assistant in...
 THE SPY WHO BUGGED ME!"

+In May 2026, Dynamite Entertainment announced a new comic series by writer Amanda Deibert and artist Carlo Lauro.